kbuzard-SU/gradualism/2020_Summer_RA_Progress_Reports.md

 # Progress Report 3

-### July 1, 2020
+#### July 1, 2020
-### Zeyuan Xiong (Victor)

 Victor sent this report via email and I have added it here.
 He choose to send this email instead of on github because he wanted to attach some sample excel files but failed to achieve that on github.

 * I have first (half) digitized the Part I in the remaining pages of Torquay data (185-205).
 The pdf has been transferred in to tidy and readable EXCEl file (or csv).
 The next step will be manually making the description more concise and fit them in the categories that Ross created.
 (Also in this part most of the goods are "Free" so I will treat them as tax=0.)
 After that I can add it to the existing Torquay files.
 I think I can finish this part by early next week.

   + Kristy's response: It's hard for me to see if there are any problems with these files, as they are an intermediate stage that Ross did not show me.
 Make sure you read through his notes for details about decisions we made on sub-paragraphs (there was an issue at one point about us needing to assign some numbers or letters to the various sub-parts of some lines because they were just all listed together but we would need them to have separate names.
-It doesn't look like this has been done in any consistent way in "Torquay All Schedules.xlxs" so maybe that is something that still needs to be done.
+It doesn't look like this has been done in any consistent way in "Torquay All Schedules.xlsx" so maybe that is something that still needs to be done.

       - Victor's response: Given that all of the goods in this part are "tax-free", I fill in all the products under "Torquay extra" as free, and fill in zero for the specific tax options.